gregrickaby/WP-Current-Time/README.md

 Will display the current date, based on the eastern time zone: `19/10/2018`

-**To find your time zone, check out the official PHP documentation: https://secure.php.net/manual/en/timezones.php**
+>To find your time zone, see the official PHP documentation: https://secure.php.net/manual/en/timezones.php

 ### Multiple Shortcodes